Pork Tenderloin Medallions with Mushroom Gravy

 Instructions

-• In a medium bowl, whisk together beef broth, soy sauce, red wine vinegar, and balsamic vinegar.
-Set aside.
-Working in batches, lay pork tenderloin slices on a large cutting board or work surface with a bit of space between them.
+• Working in batches, lay pork tenderloin slices on a large cutting board or work surface with a bit of space between them.
 Place a sheet of plastic wrap over them.
 Using the flat side of a meat mallet, pound the pork tenderloin slices to ¼-inch thick.

-• Add remaining 2 tablespoons butter to pot and allow to melt.
-Whisk in flour and then slowly pour in beef broth mixture.
-Stir until all ingredients are smoothly combined.
-Add mushrooms, minced garlic, and cooked pork back to pot.
+• Add mushrooms, minced garlic, and cooked pork back to pot.
 Bring to a boil.
 Reduce heat, cover, and cook at a low simmer for 10 to 15 minutes, or until meat juices run clear and mushrooms are tender.
-Serve hot over rice or noodles.
+Taste and add salt and pepper, to taste, if necessary.
+Serve hot over noodles or rice.

 Notes